vaadin/grid-renderers-collection-addon/README.md

 For a more comprehensive examples, see org.vaadin.grid.cellrenderers.demo.DemoUI

 ## Features

+### BlobImageRenderer
+Render small images directly from byte[] of the bean.
+Useful when your read image as Blob field from SQL database.
+Note, use only small images to avoid excess overhead.

 ### CheckboxRenderer
 Single-click editor for boolean columns - Editor aware.
 Most suitable for unbuffered Grid(Vaadin 7.6+)